A Broken Wing

-"A Broken Wing" is a song written by James House, Sam Hogin and Phil Barnhart, and recorded by American country music singer Martina McBride.
+"A Broken Wing" is a song written by James House, Sam Hogin, and Phil Barnhart, and recorded by American country music singer Martina McBride.
 It was released in September 1997 as the second single from McBride's album Evolution.
 In January 1998, "A Broken Wing" became McBride's second Number One single.

 Background

-The song is in the key of B major.
-It has a 12/8 time signature.
+"A Broken Wing" is in the key of B major with a time signature of 12/8.
 The verses use a chord progression of I–ii–IV–I three times, followed by I–ii^{7}–IV–V–I; the refrain uses vi–iii^{7}–ii^{7}–I followed by I–ii^{7}–IV–V–I. Instrumentally, McBride's 1998 version features acoustic guitar, electric guitar, pedal steel guitar, piano, bass guitar and drums.

 Content

 In the song, the narrator recounts a young woman escaping from an emotionally abusive relationship.
 Regarding the second verse, wherein the husband finds "a note by the window / and the curtains blowin' in the breeze," the authors of the book My Country Roots wrote the song's conclusion could be interpreted to indicate the woman either escaped or committed suicide.

 Producer Paul Worley told Billboard magazine in 1998 the track, except for the backing vocals, was recorded in one day, while other tracks on the album were recorded in pieces over time.